JayJarosz/Guides/Manveers_Thundroid/README.md

 * I wanted to make tweaks to Stadicus' customizations (especially in Bash).
 * I wanted to jump into bonus stuff like Tor and a web interface.

 So with that in mind, I created my own guide.
 At first it was private and for my own use.
 I used it kind of like a journal of sorts to try to better understand what I was doing in Stadicus' guide, to document issues I ran into (and the solutions that worked), and to keep track of the tweaks I made.
-I later realized that this could be useful for other newbies to see, so I polished it up a bit and made it public.
+I later realized that this could be useful for other newbies to have access to, so I polished it up a bit and made it public.

+Enjoy :)